olivierperez/TwitckBot/README.md

 |Welcome|Welcome the newcomers with funny sentences with their names in it.|Storage|Sound|[documentation](doc/config/Welcome.md)|

 # ▶ Run

-## ngrok requirement

-**ngrok** is required by TwitckBot in order to react to events like: someone follows you, someone subscribed to your channel.
-You have to start it before TwitckBot, otherwise the bot won't start.

-tips: the command might help you `ngrok http 80 -authtoken <YOUR_NGROK_TOKEN>`

-## Start TwitckBot

 1. Double click the "TwitckBot.bat" (or "TwitckBot.sh" on Linux)
 2. Wait to see a big "Ready to go!"...